darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     plpy.info("hello world")
     $$
     LANGUAGE plpythonu VOLATILE;

-As you can see from above example you are able to print out some messages.
+As you can see from above example you are able to print out some log messages.
 They go to stdout of PostgreSQL directly which means in production stout is redirected to a log file.
 Depending on PostgreSQL log level you can hide some unwanted messages from plPy function same as some context like which function calls which.
 Example of a verbose log level.

     pie=# select * from logic.view_and_set_discounted_sales(20, 23) ;
-    INFO:  [view_and_set_discounted_sales] Updateing item id: 36 with new discounted price: 0.529331946972
+    INFO:  [view_and_set_discounted_sales] Updating item id: 36 with new discounted price: 0.529331946972
     CONTEXT:  PL/Python function "view_and_set_discounted_sales"
-    INFO:  [view_and_set_discounted_sales] Updateing item id: 40 with new discounted price: 5.03912459204
+    INFO:  [view_and_set_discounted_sales] Updating item id: 40 with new discounted price: 5.03912459204
     CONTEXT:  PL/Python function "view_and_set_discounted_sales"
-    INFO:  [view_and_set_discounted_sales] Updateing item id: 45 with new discounted price: 3.37963644177
+    INFO:  [view_and_set_discounted_sales] Updating item id: 45 with new discounted price: 3.37963644177
     CONTEXT:  PL/Python function "view_and_set_discounted_sales"

 PostgreSQL with above log level (notice) will not only show you your *info* messages but also **context**.
 That is something that is very helpful with debugging production cases.
 Once function is being called from context you can see what kind of triggers or sub-functions were called.
+Example message

+    INFO:  [view_and_set_discounted_sales] Updating item id: 45 with new discounted price: 3.37963644177
+    CONTEXT:  PL/Python function "view_and_set_discounted_sales"

+Let's analyze that example.

+*INFO* - log level of the message *[view_and_set_discounted_sales] Updating item id: 45 with new discounted price: 3.37963644177* - Custom message that function prints out
+*CONTEXT:  PL/Python function "view_and_set_discounted_sales"* - context in which above message has been logged.

+To be able to control **log level** that PostgreSQL is going to catch or ignore please use below options in postgresql.conf settings.

+**client_min_messages** - Controls which message levels are sent to the client (ex. postgreSQL shell)

+**log_min_messages** - Controls which message levels are written to the server log

+Available values of log level in order of decreasing detail:
+1. debug5
+2. debug4
+3. debug3
+4. debug2
+5. debug1
+6. log
+7. notice
+8. warning
+9. error

-As I mentioned before you have an access to all python modules and standard libraries.
+As I mentioned before you have an access to all Python modules and standard libraries.
+First install Redis module.

+    /opt/py/bin/pip install redis

  Below you can see how to access Redis and store some data in it.

     create or replace function logic.get_active_bills()
     returns text as